galvesband/TraUser/CONTRIBUTING.md

 # Testing #

 Just copy phpunit.xml.dist to phpunit.xml.
-Also, SQLite will be needed at some point to do some funcional tests.
+Also, SQLite will be needed at some point to do some funcional tests, so you better do one of the following:

+ - Ensure `pdo_sqlite` is enabled in `php.ini` or

+ - Change `config_test.yml` to match your database (please, don't commit it if you ever intent to do a PR to me)

 PHPUnit is listed in the development requirements of TraUserBundle, so this should run GalvesbandTraUserBundle's test suite: